ewendel/elm-workshop/README.md

 ### About the scary type..

 Don't worry about that scary type `Html msg` - we'll learn more about that later!
-Simply put, it's just saying that "hey, our Html will emit som actions later on, and they'll be of type _a_ (which is a type placeholder)
+Simply put, it's just saying that "hey, our Html will emit some actions later on, and they'll be of type _a_ (which is a type placeholder)

 ### Rendering HTML to the screen